MyChart is not for medical emergencies. If you have a medical emergency, call 911.

-Rubin, a professor of medicine at the University of Chicago, currently serves as co-director of the medical center's Inflammatory Bowel Disease Center.
+Rubin, a professor of medicine at the University of Chicago, is co-director of the medical center's Inflammatory Bowel Disease Center.
 He studies novel therapies for Crohn's disease and ulcerative colitis, colon cancer prevention, and clinical medical ethics.
 He is the principal investigator for multiple clinical research projects and trials of novel therapies, including the first Food and Drug Administration-authorized study of fecal microbiota transplantation for ulcerative colitis.

 He is a senior faculty scholar in the University of Chicago Medicine Bucksbaum Institute for Clinical Excellence, created to enhance the communication skills of doctors; an associate faculty member at the MacLean Center for Clinical Medical Ethics; and an associate investigator at the University of Chicago Medicine Comprehensive Cancer Center.
 He served as director of the gastroenterology fellowship program for 11 years and in 2012 was appointed head of educational programs for gastroenterology.

 Rubin's research interests include studies of novel therapies for inflammatory bowel disease and clinical outcomes, colon cancer prevention, and clinical medical ethics.
 He previously demonstrated the chemopreventive properties of aminosalicylates, and has confirmed the relationship between chronic inflammation and neoplasia in the colon, findings which have had direct implications for goals of therapy in inflammatory bowel disease patients.
 In 2006, he launched the national quality improvement initiative for the Crohn's and Colitis Foundation of America, and completed the first national survey of healthcare access for patients with Crohn's or colitis.